sjae-lee/Bayesian-Modelling/Setting up.md

 ### 1. Anaconda
-Download and install [Anaconda](https://www.anaconda.com/products/individual#Downloads) with default settings
+Download and install [Anaconda](https://www.anaconda.com/products/individual#Downloads) with default settings.

 ### 2. Git
-Download and install [Git](https://git-scm.com/) with default settings
+Download and install [Git](https://git-scm.com/) with default settings.<br>
+If you want to know what Git is, read the first section of this [website](https://en.wikipedia.org/wiki/Git).

 ### 3. PyMC v3
 From the **Start** menu, search for and open **Anaconda Prompt**. (if you are using macOS or Linux, please let me know)<br>